lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   <p class = "image-description">Figure 1:Project setup in Webots </p>
 </div>

-Figure one shows the project setup in Webots. a camera is used to detect objects in the workspace.
-The robot is equipped with a gripper that can be used to grasp objects.
-The robot is controlled by a controller that is responsible for detecting objects, determining the robot's movement, and controlling the gripper.
+Figure one shows the project setup in Webots.
+A camera is used to detect objects in the workspace.
+The robot-arm is equipped with a gripper that can be utilized to grasp objects.
+The robot and its devices are controlled by a controller that is responsible for detecting objects, determining the robot's movement, and controlling the gripper.
+The entire system is self contained and doesn't require human interaction, other devices or an active web connection.

-The project was carried out by a team of two students and divided into three main components: object detection, coordinate transformation, and robotic arm control.
+The system was developed by a team of two students and divided into three main components: object detection, coordinate transformation, and robotic arm control.

 ## Solution Theory (given problems and proposed solutions)

-This chapter addresses the problems that needed to be solved in order to realize the project and is structured according to the previosly mentioned three main components of the project: object detection, coordinate transformation, and robotic arm control.
+This chapter addresses the problems that needed to be solved in order to realize the project and is structured according to the previously mentioned main components of the project: object detection, coordinate transformation, and robotic arm control.

+### Object detection
+The first component of the project is the object detection.
+Its purpose is to detect objects in the workspace and determine their relative coordinates and size in the image as well as their orientation in relation to the table.
+To simplify these problems, we decided to use a top-down view of the workspace.
+This means that the camera is positioned above the workspace, so that a linear correlation between the image and the table coordinates emerge.

+At this stage of the project the training of a custom object detection model was not intended and it was planned to search for an existing model.
+To detect the orientation of an object relative to the table, we decided to use OpenCV, a python library widely used in computer vision applications which provides a broad array of functions for image processing.
+### Coordinates transition

+Once the objects are detected, the next step is to determine their coordinates in the simulation.

+- TODO: first / theoretical approach to solve problem(s)
+### Robot controller

+Additionally, a robot-controller needs to be developed to control the robotic arm and the gripper.

+- TODO: first / theoretical approach to solve problem(s)
+-
-The initial phase involved the creation of a program that could detect objects in the workspace.
-The second stage included the development of an algorithm converting the detected objects' relative coordinates from the image to the simulated world coordinate system.
-The final phase involved the creation of a program to control the robotic arm and determine its movement.
-The three components were then integrated into a single routine to detect objects, maneuver the robotic arm to the objects, and relocate the objects to a specified location.
+These components will then be integrated into a single routine to detect objects, maneuver the robotic arm to the objects, and relocate the objects to a specified location.

+### Notes for this chapter (to be deleted later)
 - Milestones or steps needed in project development
 - We define which problems we needed to solve and our first approaches to solve these problems
--
-### Object detection
-- first approach

-### Coord transition

-##### ..

-### Robot arm

-##### ..

 ## Implementation

 ### Object detection
+- How the first approach turned out
 - custom detection
 - custom training
   - trainings data